TheGioMastro/TheGioMastro/README.md

 - 👋 Hi, I’m @TheGioMastro
-- 👀 I’m interested in ...
+- 👀 I’m interested in Cybersecurity and Programming
-- 🌱 I’m currently learning C and Java
+- 🌱 I’m currently learning Java and some C++
-- 🎓 I know Python, C and something on web developing
+- 🎓 I know Python, C, Java and something on web developing(front-end and back-end)
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: @giorgiogiooo on instagram

 <!---